aditilakhan/HealthyMeApplication/README.md

-HealthyMe is a user-friendly desktop application that reminds you of appointments, suggests nearby clinics, and ensures you take your medicine on time with email reminders and interesting health facts
+HealthyMe is a user-friendly desktop application that reminds you of health tasks, gives nearby suggestions, and shares health facts, making it easy to manage your health from login to recovery